6 Steps to Create a Repeatable Sales Process in Salesforce

 2. Click on “Fields & Relationships” > “Stage.”

-4. Click “New,” enter the stage details, and click save.
+4. Click “New,” enter the stage details, and click Save.

 Repeat this process for each of your stages.
 Once saved, your custom Opportunity Stages will appear in the list, where you can click “Reorder” to adjust their order.